Oakland San Francisco Bay Airport: Runways

-A taxiway that connects the north and south runways passes over Ron Cowan Parkway, forming an aircraft bridge.
+Taxiway B connects the north and south runways; it passes over Ron Cowan Parkway, forming an aircraft bridge.

 More than 95% of the time, winds in the area blow from the west or north, and aircraft arrive at Oakland from the southeast and depart to the northwest.
 On occasions when winds blow from the east or south, aircraft operate in the other direction, arriving from the northwest and departing to the southeast.

 General aviation

 Signature Flight Support is the primary fixed-base operator (FBO) at Oakland San Francisco Bay Airport.
 Before BBA Aviation acquired Landmark Aviation, the FBO at OAK was the first in the Bay Area and the twelfth location added to Landmark's network in 2011.
 The FBO is centrally located at OAK's North Field in the Hangar 5 facility.
 Landmark has initiated a multimillion-dollar renovation project, having already upgraded the FBO terminal along with beginning hangar and property improvements.
 KaiserAir also provides FBO services at Oakland's North Field, performing maintenance on Gulfstream, Hawker, Cessna and other business jet aircraft.
 KaiserAir operates Kona Shuttle with flights to Hawaii and charter business jets.